Tampa and Gulf Coast Railroad: Later years

+Passenger service on the Indian Rocks Beach spur declined in the 1920s, and by 1928, the bridge carrying the branch to Indian Rocks Beach was removed.
+The rest of the spur from the main line to the ghost town of Anona would remain until the early 1940s.

 Seaboard would go on to merge with the Atlantic Coast Line Railroad (ACL) in 1967, who still operated their own rail line in the area.
 The resulting company after the merger was the Seaboard Coast Line Railroad (SCL), who connected the two Pinellas County routes where they crossed near Belleair.
 The T&G became the westernmost segment of the company's Yeoman Subdivision.
 After the merger, passenger service was provided by the Silver Star and the Champion (which was replaced by the Silver Meteor in 1979).
 Though, passenger service would be rerouted to the ex-ACL line in Belleair since all passenger traffic consolidated at the ACL's St. Petersburg station.
 The T&G from Belleair south was then used for local freight only.
 Passenger trains were taken over by Amtrak in 1971 and were discontinued between Tampa and St. Petersburg in 1984.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
 In 1983, the company sold the original Tampa and Gulf Coast Railroad right of way from Belleair to 34th Street South in St. Petersburg to the Florida Department of Transportation.
 This segment is now part of the Pinellas Trail (which also continues north from Belleair along the former Orange Belt/Atlantic Coast Line route).
 Track east of 34th Street South in St. Petersburg (which connected to the ex-ACL line near Tropicana Field) remained in service as the South Side Spur until the mid-2000s, when it was also removed and became part of the Pinellas Trail.

 CSX continues to operate the remaining tracks of the Tampa and Gulf Coast Railroad, which is now part of their Clearwater Subdivision.
 The Upper Tampa Bay Trail runs along some of the former right of way of the Tarpon Springs Branch.